Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 The extension has type "transparency_revocation" and consists of a serialized `TransparencyRequest` structure in the "extension_data" field.

-User Agents include an entry in the `supported` array for each Transparency Log that they support receiving inclusion proofs from, containing the Transparency Log's assigned unique identifier in `transparency_log_id`.
+Clients include an entry in the `supported` array for each Transparency Log that they support receiving inclusion proofs from, containing the Transparency Log's assigned unique identifier in `transparency_log_id`.
 The `supported` array MUST be sorted in ascending order by `transparency_log_id`, and each `transparency_log_id` MUST only be advertised once.

-If the User Agent was shown a provisional inclusion proof in a previous connection to the server, then they will have also received a bearer token and a pre-shared key.
-For as long as the User Agent has not yet seen the provisional proof integrated into the subsequent log entry, and as long as the rightmost log entry's timestamp is less than or equal to `10*max_behind` milliseconds in the past, the client advertises a `provisional` TreeHeadType and includes the provided bearer token in `bearer_token`.
-If the server indicates the Transparency Log in its ServerHello extension, the User Agent will set the PSK input to the TLS key schedule to be the pre-shared key.
+If the client was shown a provisional inclusion proof in a previous connection to the server, then they will have also received a bearer token and a pre-shared key.
+For as long as the client has not yet seen the provisional proof integrated into the subsequent log entry, and as long as the rightmost log entry's timestamp is less than or equal to `10*max_behind` milliseconds in the past, the client advertises a `provisional` tree head type and includes the provided bearer token in `bearer_token`.
+If the server indicates the Transparency Log in its ServerHello extension, the client will set the PSK input to the TLS key schedule to be the pre-shared key.

-User Agents that do not need to resolve a provisional inclusion proof advertise a `standard` TreeHeadType.
+Clients that do not need to resolve a provisional inclusion proof advertise a `standard` tree head type.
 The `tree_size` field is set as follows:

-- If the User Agent is aware of two consecutive log entries where the timestamp of the left log entry is greater than `max_behind` milliseconds in the past and the timestamp of the right log entry is less than or equal to `max_behind` milliseconds in the past, then the `tree_size` field is set so as to make the right log entry the rightmost log entry.
+- If the client is aware of two consecutive log entries where the timestamp of the left log entry is greater than `max_behind` milliseconds in the past and the timestamp of the right log entry is less than or equal to `max_behind` milliseconds in the past, then the `tree_size` field is set so as to make the right log entry the rightmost log entry.
-- If the User Agent isn't aware of two log entries that meet the above criteria, but is aware of a log entry whose timestamp is greater than `max_behind` milliseconds in the past and less than `10*max_behind` milliseconds in the past, then the `tree_size` field is set so as to make the rightmost such log entry the rightmost log entry.
+- If the client isn't aware of two log entries that meet the above criteria, but is aware of a log entry whose timestamp is greater than `max_behind` milliseconds in the past and less than `10*max_behind` milliseconds in the past, then the `tree_size` field is set so as to make the rightmost such log entry the rightmost log entry.
 - Otherwise, the `tree_size` field is set to 0.

-With the first criteria, the User Agent is in essence aiming to advertise the oldest `tree_size` that a server could provide an inclusion proof against without it being expired.
-If the User Agent is unable to do this, the second criteria aims to advertise a `tree_size` that's old enough that it would not be de-anonymizing, but not so old that servers are unaware of it.
+With the first criteria, the client is aiming to advertise the oldest `tree_size` that a server could provide an inclusion proof against without it being expired.
+If the client is unable to do this, the second criteria aims to advertise a `tree_size` that's old enough that it would not be de-anonymizing, but not so old that servers are unaware of it.